Rockall: 21st century

+In June 2019, the European Commission stated "the question of sovereignty over Rockall is a matter of international law" and that "According to EU law, there is equal access to Union waters and resources and, in the absence of authorised restrictions, any fishing vessels having an EU quota can legally fish around Rockall."

-After the UK left the EU, the EU–UK Trade and Cooperation Agreement came into force on 1 January 2021.
-Three days later the Northern Celt, an Irish fishing boat based out of Greencastle, County Donegal, was boarded and ordered to leave the 12-nautical-mile zone around Rockall by officers of a Marine Scotland patrol boat.
+Following the UK leaving the EU on 31 January 2020, the EU–UK Trade and Cooperation Agreement came into force on 1 January 2021.
+Three days later, the Northern Celt, an Irish fishing boat based out of Greencastle, County Donegal, was boarded and ordered to leave the 12 nautical mile zone around Rockall by officers of a Marine Scotland patrol boat.

-Since 2021, fishing licences issued by the UK to EU vessels have excluded access to the 12-nautical-mile zone around Rockall.
+Since 2021, fishing licences issued by the UK to EU vessels have excluded access to the 12 nautical mile zone around Rockall.
 In 2023, Irish Minister for Agriculture, Food and the Marine, Charlie McConalogue stated that this action was costing the Irish fishing industry up to €7 million per year.

-In 2024, a proposed bilateral agreement between the governments of Ireland and Scotland would have allowed Irish fishing vessels to return to the 12-nautical-mile zone.
-The proposal was vetoed by the United Kingdom's Foreign Secretary, David Cameron.
+In 2024, a proposed bilateral agreement between the governments of Ireland and Scotland would have allowed Irish fishing vessels to return to the 12 nautical mile zone.
+The proposal was vetoed by the UK's Foreign Secretary, David Cameron.

+In 2025, Irish Minister of State with responsibility for the marine, Timmy Dooley, stated that negotiations were ongoing with the UK Government around reinstating Irish fishermen's access to fishing waters at Rockall.
+Dooley stated that "Ireland has not sought to claim sovereignty over Rockall" and that Ireland's position was that "a rock incapable of sustaining human habitation does not allow for the creation of a territorial sea".